 This is a key difference between Airbnb and Vrbo.
 Airbnb allows an extensive and varied range of hosts and many unique home experiences.
 You can rent out a shared room, a private room, or an entire property with Airbnb.

-Conversely, Vrbo lets you list mostly full houses, which means you can hardly get any booking for shared spaces, HMOs, and hotel rooms on Vrbo.
-It means that you can sell your hostel or a hotel room on Airbnb but not on Vrbo.
+Conversely, Vrbo lets you list mostly full houses, which means you can hardly get any booking for shared spaces and hotel rooms on Vrbo.
+In other words, you can sell your hostel or a hotel room on Airbnb but not on Vrbo.
 That is why Vrbo has a more limited number of listings than Airbnb.

 What Is Vrbo’s Policy Regarding Shared Space Rentals?